How To Get Life Coaching Clients

-The one secret to getting life-coaching clients
+The one secret to get life coaching clients

 The first and most under-delivered step is getting to know the people you want to work with you.
 The ones who are also ready and can afford you.
 Getting to know your audience means understanding their thoughts, desires, pain points, and life circumstances.
 Because this is often hidden from plain sight.

-Create an onboarding form
+Create a life coaching onboarding form

 Add some questions in your onboarding form that allow you to pick your clients’ brains.
 It’s important t do it at the onboarding stage because, at this stage, they are still thinking like a prospect.
 Once they start working with you they will change the way they see their problem, and that will not be useful for your marketing.

 Here are some questions you might add to your onboarding form: